6feet/6feet.github.io/README.md

 ![blinking eye](blinking_eye.gif)

 Keeping a safe distance from others has become our sixth sense over the course of the time of Covid-19.
 Third Eye is a playful wearable device designed to help people be more aware of the safe distance in public places.
-The device senses distances between users and sends out gentle alarms when people get closer than 6ft, through the expressive eye on a mini screen and tactile feedback.
-The surface of the Third Eye is made of soft material and can easily be clipped onto anywhere with built-in magnetic snaps.
+The device senses distances between users and sends out gentle alarms when people get closer than 6ft, through the expressive eye that shows different emotions on a mini screen along with tactile feedback.

+The design of the device was inspired by the evil eyes, an object believed to confer protection upon its possessor.

-*A video or image of the prototype will come here*
+*A video or image of the prototype/testing will come here*

 ### Design Approaches